linhhv-1996/NewUI/content/english/blog/2024-top-6-profitable-micro-saas-ideas-for-entrepreneurs/index.md

 So with YouTube videos, there are some specific things that determine the overall effectiveness of the video, and two of the main ones are the title of the video and the thumbnail.
 And you have plenty of older videos that really just didn't do well.
 They get a few hundred views.

 The title could use some optimization and the thumbnail definitely could use an optimization, but you don't really know if it's worth fixing.
-You would love to see a micro sass tool that goes through all your previously uploaded videos checks if they're still getting impressions, compares it to your average performance, and makes suggestions for you.
+You would love to see a micro saas tool that goes through all your previously uploaded videos checks if they're still getting impressions, compares it to your average performance, and makes suggestions for you.
 If you want, You could also alter this a little bit by instead of giving feedback on reviving old videos, it can tell you what you're doing wrong.
 So let's say the average watch time is below.
 Maybe the first 30 seconds is below your average.

 You could also look at the positive this video did x well and a really good CTR and a really good average watch duration.
 You should keep more of doing this if you've gone this far.